crosstheages/public-data/patch-notes.md

   - You can now purchase animation level 2 using your free animation or CTA Token otherwise.
 - Loot
   - You now dynamically see how many chests left you need to unlock before getting slot #3.

+## 0.11.4085 Patch

+`2023-03-21 23:00 UTC`

+- Event
+  - Added random videos of the new Giant Eagle and Griffin cards.
+- Play
+  - Added the possibility to select a card with a touch.
+- Interface
+  - Decks are now directly visible when entering collection.
+  - Added some padding at the bottom of the collection so you can always view the last row.
+  - Fixed the inverted icons for folder view and list view in Collection.
+  - Reduced transition time between screens.
+  - Updated the footer visual.
+  - Removed quit button from settings as it is now in the burger menu.

+## 0.11.4036 Patch

+`2023-03-17 05:00 UTC`

+- Event
+  - Added some navigation between event journey and the shop.
+- Play
+  - Fixed an issue when dragging a card on the board, it would sometimes release it without releasing the press.
+  - Fixed a missing asset resulting in a white icon on card details.
+- Interface
+  - Various text updates for all localizations.

 ## 0.11.4017 Patch